guillsav/Frontend-problems/simpleLib/README.md

 # SimpleLib

-Implement a class `SimpleLib` in JavaScript that will add and remove classes on HTML elements.
+Implement a class `SimpleLib` in Javascript that will add and remove classes on HTML elements.

 ## Example: